Mostafalol1233/crossfire-blog/replit.md

 ## Overview

-Biomera Gaming Blog is a modern, full-stack CrossFire gaming website built with React, TypeScript, Express, and in-memory storage.
-It features a news section with CrossFire-style grid layouts, a mercenaries/characters showcase with interactive hover effects, and AI-generated CrossFire-themed imagery.
-The platform emphasizes bilingual support (English/Arabic), responsive design, and engaging visual experiences, transforming from a general blog into a gaming-focused hub.
-The business vision is to provide a rich, interactive content experience for CrossFire enthusiasts, leveraging modern web technologies to deliver high performance and an intuitive user interface.
+Biomera Gaming Blog is a modern, full-stack CrossFire gaming website built with React, TypeScript, Express, and PostgreSQL.
+It features a news section with CrossFire-style grid layouts, clickable event detail pages, a mercenaries/characters showcase with interactive hover effects, and AI-generated CrossFire-themed imagery.
+The platform emphasizes **manual bilingual support** (English/Arabic) where admins add translations through the dashboard and users toggle between languages, responsive design, and engaging visual experiences.
+The business vision is to provide a rich, interactive content experience for CrossFire enthusiasts with advanced **role-based access control** for multiple administrators and newsletter management.

+## Recent Changes (November 2025)

+### Event Detail Pages
+- Created dedicated EventDetail page showing full event descriptions, images, and Arabic translations
+- Made events in EventsRibbon clickable, routing to `/events/:id`
+- Added translation toggle button for users to switch between English and Arabic content

+### Manual Translation System
+- Added Arabic translation fields to events (`titleAr`, `descriptionAr`) and news (`titleAr`, `contentAr`)
+- Created Translations tab in admin dashboard to manage Arabic translations manually
+- Translation toggle available on EventDetail pages for end users

+### Multi-Admin Permission System
+- Implemented role-based authentication with three levels: `super_admin`, `admin`, `ticket_manager`
+- Super admin: Full control over all features including admin management and newsletter
+- Regular admin: Can edit news and tickets but cannot access admin/newsletter management
+- Ticket manager: Limited to ticket management only
+- Ticket emails hidden from non-super admin roles for privacy

+### Newsletter Management
+- Added newsletter subscription form in footer with email validation
+- Created newsletter_subscribers table and API endpoints
+- Newsletter subscribers tab in admin dashboard (super admin only)
+- Subscribers can be viewed and deleted by super admin

+### Admin Dashboard Enhancements
+- Reorganized into 7 tabs: Dashboard, Posts, Events & News, Translations, Admins, Newsletter, Tickets
+- Role-based tab visibility (Admins and Newsletter tabs only for super_admin)
+- Enhanced forms with Arabic fields and RTL support
+- Username/password login system for multiple admins (stored in admins table)

 ## User Preferences